-Formula E To Use Latest Sustainable Tech To Power Its Events Worldwide
+Formula E to Use Latest Sustainable Tech to Power its Events Worldwide

 Aggreko’s team are well positioned to efficiently power races around the globe, being all hands-on deck, ensuring events run smoothly.
 This partnership between Aggreko and Formula E aligns with both companies’ brand ethos and commitment towards energy transition solutions, sustainable events and making meaningful positive environmental impacts.

-David de Behr, Head of Sales, Aggreko Event Services:“Sustainability is at the heart of all what we do in Aggreko, making it the perfect fit for the world's most sustainable motorsport series.
-Aggreko is aiding Formula E's energy transition journey, supporting its goal to reduce overall emissions by 45% and maintain its position as the world's most sustainable sport,” and in line with our passion to deliver temporary clean energy solutions to the events industry.
+David de Behr, Head of Sales, Aggreko Event Services: “Sustainability is at the heart of all that we do in Aggreko, making it the perfect fit for the world's most sustainable motorsport series.
+Aggreko is aiding Formula E’s energy transition journey, supporting its goal to reduce overall emissions by 45% and maintain its position as the world’s most sustainable sport, and in line with our passion to deliver temporary clean energy solutions to the events industry.”

 Legal Disclaimer: